slaclab/slacml-school/00-Prerequisites/01-OnDemand/README.md

   - GPU Type: `Any`
 - Click on the big blue 'Launch' button at the bottom.

+If you get an error like `sbatch: error: Batch job submission failed: Invalid account or account/partition combination specified`, this means that you do not have permissions to use the `ml` partition in slurm.
+Contact Yee at [slac's slack #slacml-school channel](https://slac.slack.com/archives/C01B0B03HC3) so that we may add you.
+Otherwise you can use the `shared` partition instead (or whichever you may be a part of).

 That should bring you to "Interactive Sessions" page like below.

 <img src="figures/jupyter_queued.png" width="80%">